cfpb/hmda-documentation/markdown/2018/LAR_data_fields.md

   - 43 - Samoan
   - 44 - Other Pacific Islander
   - 5 - White
-  - 6 - Information not provided by applicant in mail
+  - 6 - Information not provided by applicant in mail, internet, or telephone application
-  - internet
-  - or telephone application
   - 7 - Not applicable

 ### [applicant\_race-2](#applicant_race-2)